-- Knead on medium-low speed with the dough hook for 5-7 minutes, until the dough is smooth, no longer sticky, and has a glossy sheen on its surface.
+- Knead on medium-low speed with the hook for 5-7 minutes, until the dough is smooth, no longer sticky, and has a glossy sheen on its surface.
 You may need to add a spoonful or two of flour to get the right consistency.
-(Alternatively, turn out the dough onto a floured surface and knead for 10 to 15 minutes.)
-Use the windowpane test to see if it’s kneaded enough by pulling off a lump of dough and stretching it between the thumb and forefinger of each hand.
-If the dough can stretch until it’s translucent without breaking, it’s kneaded enough.
+(Alternatively, it turn out onto a floured surface and knead for 10 to 15 minutes.)
+Use the windowpane test to see if it's kneaded enough by pulling off a lump of dough and stretching it between the thumb and forefinger of each hand.
+If it can stretch until it's translucent without breaking, it's kneaded enough.
 If not, knead for a minute longer and check again.

 - Shape the dough into a ball, place in an oiled bowl, and cover tightly with plastic wrap.
 Set aside in a warm place until about doubled size, approximately 1 1/2 to 2 hours.

 Shaping the Challah (20 minutes + 1 hour proving)